KingPuffin/Lab4a/README.md

 # `ascii_to_nibble`
 Converts an ASCII character to a nibble.
 The nibble stores the character that the ASCII code represents.

-# `h_sync_gen`
-This generates the horizontal signals.
-It cycles throught the 5 states that are in the state diagram.
-It uses three flip flops for next state logic, count logic and reset logic.

 # `uart_rx6` `uart_tx6`
 The UART code to be able to use UART.